srudqvist/lasalle-calendar/README.md

 - Send emails, how depends on hosting.
 - Update file names to snake_case as they are modified.
 - Consider encrypting database.
+- Decide if facilities should be hard coded or read from database, then update the code accordingly.
+- - Hard coding is easier to implement but more work to change at a later date.

 #### Confirmation Page